-On behalf of the board (the "Board") of directors (the "Directors") of New Ray Medicine International Holding Limited (the "Company", together with its subsidiaries, the "Group"), I am pleased to present the annual results of the Group for the year ended 31 December 2020 (the "Year").
-The Year was full of challenges.
-The pharmaceutical industry in which the Group operates was challenged by the release of a series of policies by the Chinese government to reform its healthcare system, such as the volume-based procurement (帶量採購) officially initiated in 11 cities in the PRC in 2018 and the expansion of the volume-based procurement nationwide since 2019.
-Under the effect of the volume-based procurement, the average new bidding prices of selected drugs dropped by approximately 50% as compared to the average original bidding prices.
-The aforesaid policies put the pharmaceutical distribution and trading enterprises including the Group into a challenging position and affect the profitability of the industry.
+On behalf of the board (the "Board") of directors (the "Directors") of New Ray Medicine International Holding Limited (the "Company", together with its subsidiaries, the "Group"), I am pleased to present the annual results of the Group for the year ended 31 December 2021 (the "Year").
+The Chinese government has implemented a series of policies to reform its healthcare system, such as the volume-based procurement (帶量採購) officially initiated in 11 cities in the People's Republic of China ("PRC") in 2018 and the expansion of the volume-based procurement nationwide since 2019.
+The first, second and third batches of the national volume-based procurement were successfully implemented during the years 2019 to 2020, the fourth, fifth and sixth batches were completed in February 2021, June 2021 and November 2021 respectively.
+The Group expects that the drug pricing pressure and loss of market share will continue, which may result in further loss of sales and drop in the average profit margin of the Group's products.